 4. Social Media Expertise

-It may seem obvious, but a social media manager needs to have social media skills.
-And though these can be learned over time through research and experimentation, if you’re aiming for a job at a large company, you’ll need a few years of experience under your belt.
-The type of knowledge you’ll need includes:
+It may seem obvious, but a Social Media Manager needs to have great social media skills!
+Although these can be learned over time through research and experimentation, if you’re aiming for a job at a large company, you’ll need a few years of experience under your belt.

-5. Customer Services Skills
+5. Customer Services

-Customers often look to social media accounts for help answering questions about products and services, and if no one is there to answer those questions (even on nights and weekends!), their impressions of that brand will likely sour.
-As Forbes explains, “A successful social media manager knows that your social media presence is your brand’s face online; that everything they say or do on social media is a representation of the brand – for good or for bad.”
+Customers often look to social media accounts for help with answering questions about products and services, and if nobody is there to answer those questions (even on nights and weekends!), their impressions of that brand will likely sour.
+A successful Social Media Manager understands that your social media presence is your brand’s face and voice online.
+So, everything they say or do on social platforms is a representation of the brand.

-While the role of social media manager is often defined as 9-to-5, these individuals should be available to respond to comments and questions at any time.
-Most social media managers keep access to their company accounts on their mobile devices so they can respond when necessary.
+While the role of Social Media Manager is often defined as 9-to-5, individuals should be available to respond to comments and questions at any time.
+Most Social Media Managers access their company accounts on their mobile devices so they can respond when necessary.

 6. Visual Intelligence

 Once you have the analytics in front of you, you also need the flexibility to try new things to make your social media work best for you.
-A/B testing (writing posts in multiple ways, with different images) can help you quickly determine which types of images and copy are working for your company - and which aren’t.
+A/B testing (writing posts in multiple ways, with different images) can help you quickly determine which types of images and copy work for your company - and which aren’t.
 Use this beginner’s guide to A/B testing so you can optimize your approach.